Optimizing Frequent Checkpointing via Low-Cost Differential for Distributed Training Systems: Enhancement

-As shown in Figure~\ref{fig:backward}, gradients are produced incrementally in the backward pass, following the reverse layer order during training.
-Instead of waiting until the entire backward pass finishes to snapshot all gradients, which would incur high latency and risk blocking training, modern frameworks (e.g., DeepSpeed~\cite{deepspeed}, PyTorch DDP~\cite{li2020pytorch}, and Horovod~\cite{sergeev2018horovod}) already exploit layer-wise gradient availability by initiating communication as soon as each layer’s gradients are produced.
-Inspired by this execution model, we design a fine-grained reuse strategy: immediately snapshot each layer’s gradient to host memory upon computation and stream it into a differential checkpoint assembler.
-By pipelining backpropagation, communication, and gradient reuse at the layer granularity, we can effectively hide checkpointing overhead behind ongoing training, thereby maximizing overlap with training and reducing stalls.
+\textbf{Insight 1: Gradient can be reused layer-by-layer.} It is found that gradients are produced incrementally in the backward pass, following the reverse layer order during training \cite{rumelhart1986learning}.
+Instead of waiting until the entire backward pass finishes to synchronize all gradients, which would incur high latency and risk blocking training, modern frameworks (e.g., DeepSpeed~\cite{deepspeed}, PyTorch DDP~\cite{li2020pytorch}, and Horovod~\cite{sergeev2018horovod}) already exploit layer-wise gradient availability by initiating communication as soon as each layer’s gradients are produced.
+Consequently, once a layer’s gradient has been synchronized, we can immediately reuse it in the reusing queue and snapshot it to host memory.
+This insight motivates a layer-wise fine-grain reuse and snapshotting design.